mostjs/core/docs/api.rst

   cancelTask :: ScheduledTask -> void

-Cancel all future scheduled executions of a ScheduledTask.
+Cancel all future scheduled executions of a :ref:`ScheduledTask`.

 .. _Scheduler-cancelAllTasks: